garrandall/popular-music-data/tracks/slow-motion-color-me-badd.md

 20 miles per hour and uh, your rump is mine yeah

-I like to love you in slow motion (oooooh you got it goin on) Let me love you slow (slow)
+I like to love you in slow motion (oh got it goin on) Let me love you slow (slow)
-I like to love you slow so morning will come before I do Let me love you... ooooh sock it to me mamma
+I like to love you slow so morning will come before I do Let me love you... ohck it to me mamma

 Allll night
 You know that I want your love